bagrat/stonks/README.md

   - [ ] Maybe track the summary instead of each call, of what interest is every call?
   - [ ] Possibly add an async layer in between, so that the API client doesn't have to wait for DB writes
 - [ ] Add search
+- [ ] Add details page for each stock showing candlestick chart for timeseries